 These are denatured foods and empty calories.
 They contain no fibre, vitamins or minerals.
-Due to the lack of fibre, we absorb these foods rapidly, and when consumed excessively, may lead to blood sugar imbalance.
+Due to the lack of fibre, we absorb these foods rapidly, and when consumed excessively, it may lead to blood sugar imbalance.

-SUGAR AND HONEY: Sugar compromises the immune system up to 15 hours after ingestion.
-Excess sugar which didn’t turn into energy converts into fat and cholesterol.
+SUGAR AND HONEY: Sugar compromises the immune system up to 15 hours after ingestion—excess sugar which didn’t turn into energy converts into fat and cholesterol.
 Honey and maple syrup are marginally better.
 Many foods and drinks contain added sugar (read labels).

 Dilute fruit juice and soak dried fruit.

 Found in many foods, including yoghurt.
 People with phenylketonuria should avoid aspartame.
 Phenylketonuria or PKU is a lack of the enzyme which we need to convert phenylalanine into tyrosine.
 That results in high concentrations of phenylalanine, causing brain damage.
 People with iron deficiencies, kidney disease, and some people with epilepsy also need to avoid aspartame.
-For such people, the consumption of aspartame may increase the risk of toxicity.
+For such people, aspartame consumption may increase the risk of toxicity.

 YEAST CONTAINING FOODS: those sensitive to yeast and some candida sufferers need to avoid yeast in bread, marmite, alcohol and other fermented foods.

-CHOCOLATE: is high in fat and sugar (and calories) and the caffeine in chocolate may trigger migraine headaches.
+CHOCOLATE: is high in fat and sugar (and calories), and the caffeine in chocolate may trigger migraine headaches.

 Alternatives: Carob bar, fruit and nut bars.

 Caffeine can interfere with mineral absorption and increase the insulin produced by the pancreas, leading to hypoglycaemia.
 It may also seriously affect the digestive system.
-Coffee also raises blood pressure as we know.
+Coffee also raises blood pressure, as we know.
 It exacerbates PMS, osteoporosis, and the risk of miscarriage and birth problems.

 Alternatives: Barley cup, No Café, Caro